 - 26% Admit they drive their car knowing the tire pressure is too low.

-Despite admitting to taking proper care of their vehicles in the individual questions, 80% of those polled also say that "They take good care of their vehicles."
+Despite admitting to not taking proper care of their vehicles in the individual questions, 80% of those polled also say that "They take good care of their vehicles."

 Hyundai was trying to uncover why vehicle owners don't properly service their vehicles.
 Some of the reasons those polled included: